vtbassmatt/MagicSetEditor2/README.md

  * boost
  * hunspell

-## Building on windows with Visual Studio
+## Building on Windows with Visual Studio

 On windows, the program can be compiled with Visual Studio (recommended) or with mingw-gcc.
  * VS instructions up-to-date as of April 2024